My Favorite Greek Yogurt Dessert Recipe - Healthy and Delicious

 Enjoy This Dessert Recipe Often - It's Guilt-Free

 Want to be healthy and still top off dinner with an easy, healthy and delicious dessert?
 Of course you do.
-This wonderful yogurt dessert recipe is chocked full of antioxidants.
+This yummy yogurt dessert recipe is chocked full of antioxidants.
 Guilt-free, it can also be used as a snack or meal replacement.

 Higher quality ingredients will bring a better taste to this recipe and will be healthier as well.

 The following list can be purchased at most supermarkets.
 Just remember to take along your cloth/canvas shopping bags to reduce the use of harmful plastic bags.
-This is what you'll need:

-- Gather all the ingredients together.
+- Gather all the ingredients together including glass serving bowls or parfait glasses.

 - Fill dessert bowels or goblets with 1/2 to 3/4 full of Greek style Vanilla Yogurt.
 If you prefer, plain yogurt may be used.
-You can also use half greek and half regular (like yoplait) yogurt to make it go further.
+You can also use half Greek and half regular (like Yoplait) yogurt to make it go further.
 Greek yogurt costs a little more but is a thicker consistency.

 - Add and mix fruits gently into the yogurt.
 Experiment with different varieties of fruits such as bananas (high in potassium) or kiwi.